 “Eden on the shores of the South China Sea, where your very own villa has a private pool and personal butlers are on-hand to help”

-There are various private villas of incomparable beauty, most strung out along the shoreline.
+There are various beautiful private villas, most strung out along the shoreline.
 The landscape that cradles them adds to the aesthetic appeal, making them beautiful inside and out.
 Predominantly made of wood and glass, sliding doors bring in the views and whitewashed walls soak up the light.

-The Hilltop Villas don’t need a sitting room above the bedroom because they have a completely separate wooden pavilion that opens onto a huge deck and pool.
-They come with a raised daybed in one corner and sliding doors to frame the exquisite views of the ocean.
+The Hilltop Villas have a completely separate wooden lounge pavilion that opens onto a huge deck and pool.
+They come with exquisite views of the ocean.
 Some are set back from the water (slightly limiting the views) but most are up on the hill, with vistas stretching across treetops and out to sea.
-Lie in the bath and look out on the water.
-Outside showers are discreetly hidden at the back.
+There's also a 3-bedroom Hilltop Reserve with an enormous infinity pool gazing over the bay.

 The Water Villas (connected by small ferry boats operated on a rope system) and Rock Villas seem to paddle in the ocean and have rather good views of the South China Sea.
 Infinity pools hang in the rocks, scoring maximum wow factor points.
 From the Water Villas steps lead straight down to the sea.
 While wild rock formations shield the Rock Villas from the outside world giving nothing but views of the sea and the ridge.
 The pavilions, which hang above the water, have an ensuite shower room and can be made up as an extra bedroom at night.